 Engage the People!

-The Music Industry* is both a curse and a blessing!
+The Arts Industry* is both a curse and a blessing!
 All you must do is take a cursory look around to know that music is ubiquitous and there is no shortage of resources for people of all ages.
 That is the blessing!

 What is the curse?
 There is SO MUCH information and resources with an undeniable stamp of “melting pot” embedded, that navigating this surplus of information can be daunting.
 Thus, it often leaves the consumer of the arts stuck in the weeds without a strategy or way out.